DoidoTeam/doidoteam.github.io/docs/basics/characters.md

 - `antialiasing` allows you to disable smoothing on the character, giving them a more "jagged" look.
 - `isPixelSprite` is used to determine if a character is Pixel Art or not.
 Use this for characters like Senpai or BF-Pixel
 - `deathChar` allows you to set a separate character as a death sprite.
+- `isAnimateAtlas` determines if the character uses an Atlas as its format.
+Sprite format guide is in the works so please be patient!

 ### Adding your character to the charList
 ![](https://doidoteam.github.io/img/charlist.png){width=400}